 8 p.m.
 Friday, Mar.
 31

 Patricia Corbett Theater, CCM Village

 Tickets to Idomeneo are $31-35 for adults, $22-25 for non-UC students and $18-21 for UC students with a valid ID.
 Tickets can be purchased in person at the CCM Box Office, over the telephone at 513-556-4183 or online at ccm.uc.edu/boxoffice/mainstage/idomeneo.html.

 Parking and Directions

 Parking is available in the CCM Garage (located at the base of Corry Boulevard off Jefferson Avenue) and additional garages throughout the UC campus.
+Additional parking is available off-campus at the U Square complex on Calhoun Street and other neighboring lots.
 Please visit uc.edu/parking for more information on parking rates.